In this post

 - in the back-end – translation is done through the wp-admin – directly in the WordPress dashboard;

-- in the front-end – translation can be done when looking at your site preview as it appears to visitors;
+- in the front-end – translation can be done visually when looking at your site preview as it appears to visitors;

 - in the plugin’s cloud interface – translation is done in a third-party interface provided by the plugin.